Hydrology (M.S.)

 Admission Requirements

 An applicant to the M.S. program is expected to have demonstrated competency in the following college courses: one year each of calculus and chemistry and two semesters of physics and/or biology.
 In addition, the applicant is expected to have an undergraduate degree or equivalent in geology, chemistry, physics, mathematics, computer science, engineering, or the biological sciences.
 Students lacking some background in a particular area may be admitted provided they are prepared to complete courses, without graduate credit, in which they may be deficient.
 The program of study a student wishes to follow and the student's undergraduate major determine the level of preparation necessary.
 The preparation of each student is determined before the beginning of the first semester in residence in order to plan the course of study.
-Each entering student is assigned an academic adviser to assist in planning a program of study.
+Each entering student is assigned an academic adviser to assist in planning a program of study.admitted,

 Degree Requirements